alanmacdoug/astrowind/src/data/post/mautic-vs-esp-cost-comparison.md

 ## The verdict that is not a verdict

 There is no universal answer, which is admittedly unhelpful.
-The honest answer depends on your contact volume, your sending frequency, your in-house technical capability, and how much you value data control.
+The honest answer depends on contact volume, sending frequency, in-house technical capability, and how much you value data control.
 The only way to decide is to run the numbers for your actual situation, not someone else's marketing slide.

 ## Compare your own numbers